Beyond Celiac Blogger Ambassador Program

-Celiac and Gluten-Free Bloggers
+Celiac Disease and Gluten-Free Bloggers

 Questions about which gluten-free products are tasty, what is going on for diners with allergies in the NYC scene or just about food allergies in general?
 Allergic girl, a New York based licensed psychotherapist/social worker who coaches the food allergic community and asthmatic community, has got you covered.
 She is both informative and engaging- just don’t pass her the nuts!
 Read more at Allergic Girl.